tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/create.md

             [env: SEAPLANE_API_KEY]

-        --affinity <NAME|ID>
-            A Formation that this Formation has an affinity for.

-            This is a hint to the scheduler to place containers running in each of these formations "close" to eachother (for some version of close including but not limited to latency).

-            Multiple items can be passed as a comma separated list, or by using the argument multiple times.

-            [aliases: affinities]

         --color <COLOR>
             Should the output include color?

             [default: auto]
             [possible values: always, ansi, auto, never]

-        --connection <NAME|ID>
-            A Formations that this Formation is connected to.

-            Two formations can communicate over their formation endpoints (the endpoints configured via --formation-endpoints) if and only if both formations opt in to that connection (list each other in their connections map)

-            Multiple items can be passed as a comma separated list, or by using the argument multiple times.

-            [aliases: connections]

         --exclude-provider <PROVIDER>
             A provider that this Formation's Flights are *NOT* permitted to run on